nicopietroni/quadwild/README.md

 ### quad_from_patches
 This program is used to obtain a quadrangulation from a patch decomposition.
 ```
 ./quad_from_patches <mesh> [.txt setup file]
 ```
 It requires to have in the same folder a .corners, .c_feature, .feature files (with the same name of the mesh file).
 The setup file includes additional parameters.
 The one loaded by default is basic_setup.txt.

-The main command
 ## Note
 The code has slightly changed and the results could be different from the ones showed in the paper.